-We do want to reiterate that, though.
+Though, we do want to reiterate that.
 We also use this.

-Use phrases like “Get it immediately,” “Explore it now,” “Learn more,” and “Find out more,” and similar expressions to entice readers.
+Use phrases like “get it immediately,” “explore it now,” “learn more,” “find out more,” and similar expressions to entice readers.

-The audience always wants to learn everything there is to know about the product they are interested in.
+The audience always wants to learn everything about the interested product.

 You should concentrate on the specifications if your product is geared toward techies.

-One of the most important characteristics is this.
-Search engines will find out if you use meta descriptions to deceive users into clicking on your results.
+One of the most important characteristics is that search engines will find out if you use meta descriptions to deceive users into clicking on your results.
 If you do that, they can even track you down.